 We attribute the reason why the proposed CNN+STFSA algorithm can achieve higher precision prediction than other algorithms can be summarized to the following two points: learning capabilities of CNN and input data optimization of STFSA.
 For the first point, the CNN is an effective deep learning algorithm that has been applied to the field of image recognition for a long time and achieved good results.
 Converting traffic flow data into a two-dimensional matrix containing spatio-temporal flow information is suitable for CNN processing.
 For the second problem, we find a trade-off between training efficiency and predictive accuracy, and propose STFSA.

 The improvements in our understanding of spatio-temporal data from STFSA are three folds.
 First, we empirically observed from the experiment results that for the short-term traffic flow prediction problem, the space length has a greater impact on the prediction error than the length of time, especially the 5-minute traffic flow prediction problem.
-Besides, regardless of whether the independent variable is the length of time or the length of the space, the trend of the error curve is almost the same, as shown in Figure 3.
+Besides, regardless of whether the independent variable is the temporal length or the spatial length, the trend of the error curve is almost the same, as shown in Figure 3.
 Second, finding an optimal input is intractable.
 There are too many combinations of input features, and most practical algorithms attempt to find a hypothesis distribution by approximating NP-hard optimization problems.
 STFSA does not guarantee the optimality of the model and considers its heuristics, biases, and trade-offs, which explains why the algorithms using STFSA occasionally perform worse than the models that do not use STFSA in Table 6 and Table 7.
 Overall, the proposed STFSA algorithm is valid, and a significant test of STFSA was performed in Section 3.4.
 Accidental failures can be further reduced by adjusting the stop parameter P and the insensitive coefficient δ.

 CNNs also have drawbacks.
 Prediction accuracy is affected by parameter selection, and there is no widely accepted parameter selection scheme.
 Tuning up parameters is also a complex process and input data need to be optimized differently for different prediction tasks.
 We did not analyze every factor that affects traffic flow but simplified them, as it is clearly unrealistic to consider all factors in the predictive model.
 In future studies, we will consider including more factors, such as weather and holiday periods.
 This is a joint process of analyzing traffic data and solving concrete prediction problems.
 In the process of traffic forecasting, the specific content of each part of the proposed framework can be analyzed and replaced separately.